Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: EFT modeling of pure and systems

-The comparison between the EFT calculated results for the normalized magnetizations for the $Co$ and $Gd$ crystals, using the EFT constitutive relations \cite{Khater15}, $kT_c/zJS(S+1) = 0.3127$ for spin $S=1$ and $z=12$, and $kT_c/zJS(S+1) = 0.3162$ for spin $S=7/2$ and $z=12$, with their corresponding experimental measurements \cite{Myers51,Pauthenet82,Nigh63, Kuzmin05}, yield their respective Curie temperatures, namely 119.4 meV and 25.2 meV \cite{Ghantous13}.
-For $Co$ with spin $S=1$, the EFT calculated magnetization and Curie temperature agree with the experimental data for the exchange $J_{Co-Co}$ = 15.9 meV.
-This value is in good agreement with the mean value for the hcp cobalt nearest neighbors exchange obtained from a large ensemble of experimental data \cite{Vaz08}.
-For the hcp $Gd$ with the larger spin $S=7/2$, the EFT calculated magnetization and Curie temperature agree with the corresponding experimental measurements \cite{Kuzmin05}, for the exchange $J_{Gd-Gd}$ = 0.42 meV.
-The EFT calculated $J_{Co-Co}$ and $\sigma_{Co}$ for sites on the cobalt leads seed from the interfaces inwards, the MFT calculations for the embedded alloy layered $[\ell^{\prime}\ell \ell^{\prime}]$ nanostructure.
+The comparison between the normalized magnetizations for the $Co$ and $Gd$ crystals calculated using EFT method, and by using the EFT constitutive relations \cite{Khater15}, $kT_c/zJS(S+1) = 0.3127$ for $Co$ ($S=1$, $z=12$), and $kT_c/zJS(S+1) = 0.3162$ for $Gd$ ($S=7/2$, $z=12$), with their experimental measurements \cite{Kuzmin05,Myers51,Pauthenet82,Nigh63}, yield their respective Curie temperatures, that is 119.4 meV and 25.2 meV \cite{Ghantous13}.
+It is striking to note that for $Co$ with spin $S=1$, the EFT calculated magnetization and Curie temperature agree with the experimentally observed mean value of exchange constant $J_{Co-Co}$ = 15.9 meV \cite{Vaz08}.
+Similarly, the hcp $Gd$ with the spin $S=7/2$, the EFT calculated magnetization and Curie temperature agree with the corresponding experimentally measured exchange $J_{Gd-Gd}$ = 0.42 meV. \cite{Kuzmin05}.
+The EFT calculated exchange $J_{Co-Co}$ and spin variable $\sigma_{Co}$ for sites on the cobalt leads seed from the interfaces inwards, to calculate the sublattice magnetization using MFT of embedded alloy layered $[\ell^{\prime}\ell \ell^{\prime}]$ nanostructure.